-New Music Gathering 2021, co-presented by American Composers Forum & New Music USA, will be in Minneapolis, Minnesota on August 12-14, as well as online from August 12-18.
+New Music Gathering 2021, co-presented by American Composers Forum, New Music USA will be in Downtown St. Paul, Minnesota on August 12-14, as well as online from August 12-18.

 Our theme this year is "Money?" - and yes we mean that question mark!
 Given the economic uncertainty of the arts right now, by naming this theme we invite our applicants to raise questions, offer suggestions, and share experiences that help us sustainably reimagine our creative community together!

 To register for NMG2021, visit our passes page!

 To view a full schedule of NMG2021 events with location info, visit our schedule page!